 Contribution requirements of the District's Plan may be amended through negotiations between the District and the employee associations.
 The contribution to the OPEB Trust is determined by the collective bargaining agreement and requires a minimum amount of \$25,200 be contributed.
 The District may contribute additional amounts based on projected pay-as-you-go financing requirements and actuarial studies contracted for by the District.
-For the year ended June 30, 2018, the District contributed \$691,366 to the OPEB trust and paid \$463,315 in pay-as-you-go premiums to benefit the District's Plan.
+For the year ended June 30, 2018, the District contributed \$648,751 to the OPEB trust and paid \$213,600 in implicit subsidy to benefit the District's Plan.